The School of Computing Science provides generous support to thesis based PhD and MSc students. Minimum funding levels are as follows:

 TAs are assigned to computer science courses.
 TAs for these courses are expected to perform duties such as grading, supervising labs, and/or giving tutorials.
 The amount of pay depends on the number of base units (BUs) assigned.
 TA requirements are announced to graduate students each term, and interested students are to complete an online TA application during the application period.
 Questions regarding TA applications should be directed to firstname.lastname@example.org.

-The following are used by the department to meet funding minimums by an internal nomination process.
-A student is eligible to receive only one SFU GF or CS GF per academic year.
+The following Graduate Fellowships are used by the department to meet funding minimums by an internal nomination process.
+Graduate Fellowship is allocated to PhD students only.
+Please review the Milestones Requirement to maintain eligibility.

 SFU Graduate Fellowships (SFU-GF)